WORLD SMART CITY AWARDS

 INNOVATION AWARD

-Awarded to projects with the potential of contributing to the successful transformation, adaptation or response of our cities to the Covid-19 pandemic or others that may occur in the future.
+Awarded to projects with the potential of contributing to the successful transformation, adaptation or response of our cities to current challenges or others that may occur in the future.

 Experimenting with QMI